3 ways to make feijoa chutney

 1 tsp mustard seeds

 Combine all ingredients in a large heavy-bottomed saucepan and stir over a medium heat until sugar dissolves.
 Simmer for 1½ hours, stirring occasionally until the chutney gets really thick.
-Ladle into hot sterilised jars, cover with a clean tea towel and let stand for an hour before sealing.
+Ladle into hot sterilised jars, then seal with sterilised lids.
 Store in a cool dark place for a month before opening.
 Keeps for up to 12 months.
 Refrigerate after opening.

 3. Spiced Roast Feijoa and Cardamom Chutney